1,000+ Opportunities

 Requests must be submitted in writing to the appropriate grant program coordinator before the deadline for filing has passed.
 Failure to submit this report by the original or extended due date will make your organization ineligible to apply for any type of State Arts Council grant for two years from the due date of report.
 New Hampshire State Council on the Arts

-Based on current listing details, eligibility includes: Nonprofit organizations, schools, and municipalities in New Hampshire.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Nonprofit organizations, schools, and municipalities in New Hampshire.
+Confirm the full requirements in the official notice before applying.